andyjakubowski/kingly-site/src/v1/examples/svelte suspense.md

 ## Takeaways
 Kingly machines can be compiled to standard standalone JavaScript functions.
 The size of the Kingly library is in this case become much less relevant.
 Kingly takes inspiration here from [Svelte](https://svelte.dev/), the front-end framework which compiles itself away.

-While using a formalized state machine may feel like too much for a simple behaviour like Suspense, the technique can however be generalized easily to more complex scenarios -- only by modifying the underlying machine.
+While using a formalized state machine may feel like too much for a simple behavior like Suspense, the technique can however be generalized easily to more complex scenarios -- only by modifying the underlying machine.
 Using a Kingly state machine with Svelte is likely to improve Svelte's testing history, which is mostly based on end-to-end tests.
-A Svelte component is a sum of behaviour, style and content.
-If the behaviour is implemented with a Kingly machine, input sequences for the machine can be generated automatically, and testing can be performed independently of the browser or Svelte.
+A Svelte component is a sum of behavior, style, and content.
+If the behavior is implemented with a Kingly machine, input sequences for the machine can be generated automatically, and testing can be performed independently of the browser or Svelte.

 ## Credit
 The example is inspired from [previous work](https://reactgo.com/tutorial-reactlazy-react-suspense/) by [Sai gowtham](https://twitter.com/saigowthamr).